mikeoleary/mikeoleary.github.io/_posts/2024-04-25-quick-dirty-hello-world-nodejs-nginx.md

 ### Cloud Armor

-Cloud Armor is an [easy add-on](https://cloud.google.com/blog/products/identity-security/cloud-armor-adds-more-edge-security-policies-proxy-load-balancers) when using Google Load Balancers.
-Simply create a Cloud Armor security policy, add rules (for example, rate limiting) to this policy, and attach it to your TCP load balancer.
-In this way "edge protection" is applied to your Google workloads with very little effort.
+Cloud Armor is an [easy add-on](https://cloud.google.com/blog/products/identity-security/cloud-armor-adds-more-edge-security-policies-proxy-load-balancers) when using Google load balancers.
+If required, an admin can:
+1. Create a Cloud Armor security policy
+2. Add rules (for example, rate limiting) to this policy
+3. Attach the policy to a TCP load balancer
+In this way "edge protection" is applied to your Google workloads with little effort.

 ### Our end result
-This small demo app to shows that true source IP can be known to an application running inside Google, even when using the Global TCP Network Load Balancer.
-We've done this using Proxy protocol and NGINX, and we've used NodeJS simply to display a web page.
+This small demo app shows that true source IP can be known to an application running on Google VM's when using the Global TCP Network Load Balancer.
+We've achieved this using PROXY protocol and NGINX.
+We've used NodeJS to display a web page with proxied header values.

 <figure>
     <a href="/assets/gcp-tcp-global-lb/demo-app-src-ip-nodejs.png"><img src="/assets/gcp-tcp-global-lb/demo-app-src-ip-nodejs.png"></a>
-    <figcaption>Simple demo app showing src IP from Proxy Protocol</figcaption>
+    <figcaption>Simple demo app showing source IP obtained from parsing PROXY protocol</figcaption>
 </figure>

-Thanks for reading, and reach out with any questions!
+Thanks for reading.
+Please reach out with any questions!